November 24, 2018

 USC Annenberg School for Communication and Journalism released their 2018 Global Communications Report – aptly named “The Evolution of Ethics” where public relations students and professionals worldwide were surveyed about the role of ethics in public relations (PR).

-Some interesting insights about the current public relations landscape were revealed which also reflect on how ethics will impact the future of the PR industry.
+Some interesting insights about the current public relations landscape were revealed which also reflects on how ethics will impact the future of the PR industry.
 Here is a findings snapshot:

 - 70% of professionals believed the PR industry is set for drastic changes over the next 5 years